Keyboard Navigation

 What is Keyboard Navigation?

 Keyboard navigation refers to the ability to navigate and interact with a website or web application using only a keyboard, without the need for a mouse.
-This functionality is critical for keyboard-only users, including people with motor disabilitiesvisual impairments, or those using assistive technologies.
+This functionality is critical for keyboard-only users, including people with motor impairmentsvisual impairments, or those using assistive technologies.

 Common keyboard keys used: